 - 15.1.
 The school has a zero-tolerance approach to bullying.
-We aim to foster a culture based on mutual respect and understanding for one another. - 15.2.
-Any bullying incidents caused as a result of the relationships, sex and health education programme, such as those relating to sexual orientation, will be dealt with as seriously as other bullying incidents within the school. - 15.3.
+We foster a culture based on mutual respect and understanding for one another. - 15.2.
+Any bullying incidents caused as a result of the relationships, sex and health education programme, such as those relating to LBGQT+, will be dealt with and recorded on CPoms. - 15.3.
 Any occurrence of these incidents will be reported to a member of school staff, who will then discipline the pupil once they are on school premises. - 15.4.
-These incidents will be dealt with following the processes in our Good Behaviour Policy and Anti-Bullying Policy.
+These incidents will be dealt with following the processes in our Good Behaviour Policy, Anti-Bullying and LGBTQ+ Policy.